snltd/wavefront-cli/README.md

 ```
 $ while true; do echo $RANDOM; sleep 1; done | wf write file -m cli.demo -Fv -
 ```

+If you wish to write points directly via the API, and you have the "direct ingestion" privilege, just swap `write` for `report`.

 Due to limitations in [docopt](https://github.com/docopt/docopt.rb), writing negative values is a bit of a mess.